io de Janeiro at dusk with Christ the Redeemer, Sugarloaf Mountain, Guanabara Bay and curving shoreline

 La Cueva

 The bears cave of Rio.
-Located in a basement, this is the oldest gay bar in Copacabana.
+Located in a basement, this is the oldest gay bar in Copacabana, for mature and bear guys.

 22:00 - 04:00